alisonsoong/ATMVectorProject/README.md

 https://user-images.githubusercontent.com/57238372/207484562-4db9969f-58f1-4c14-b45b-e0c4bb6871c1.mp4
+Yeah, the directions aren't correct for sure ^^

 ## Thursday, December 7
 Circuit generator created!
 Randomized z func generator as well using shifted/scaled sin and cos functions.
 Also, only deg 2 and deg 3 polynomials used for now.